Emirucgun/3D-Blender-Models/README.md

 * Sparky

 I modeled the sparky character from Clash Royale game.<br>
-For images or renders, navigate to the "/Sparky" folder.
+For files and renders, navigate to the "/Sparky" folder.

 ## Last words from me:
 **If you wish to contribute to my projects or suggest improvements, you can download the file and do whatever you want.** <br>